brooklynrail/brooklynrail-platform/content/events/2022/06/looking-after-conversations-on-art-and-healing.md

 title: "Looking After: Conversations on Art and Healing"
 deck: Art, Health, and Incarceration
 summary: Featuring Sheena Hoszko, Brett Story, Leslie Topp, and Allison Morehead, with introductions by Suzanne Hudson and Tanya Sheehan.
+We conclude with a poetry reading by Bianca Rae Messinger.
 people:
   - person: sheena-hoszko
   - person: brett-story